AlexYiningLiu/StereoVision/README.md

 1. Block Matching method using Sum of Absolute Difference (SAD) is implemented in both Python and MATLAB.
 2. Integral Images method is implemented in Python.

+The dataset tested on is found at: https://vision.middlebury.edu/stereo/data/scenes2014/